electric-sql/electric/docs/usage/data-modelling/migrations.md

 ## Migrations proxy

-Postgresql migrations are applied to Postgresql via a proxy server integrated into the Electric application.
+Schema migrations are applied to Postgres via a proxy server integrated into the Electric application.

 This proxy server serves various purposes: